Black Beach: Prisoners

 Black Beach has held a number of foreign prisoners, mainly mercenaries sentenced for participating in a 2004 coup d'état attempt against the President of Equatorial Guinea, Teodoro Obiang Nguema Mbasogo.
 These included Nick du Toit and alleged ringleader, Simon Mann, until their presidential pardon on 2 and 3 November 2009 respectively, on humanitarian grounds.
 Ramón Esono Ebalé spent 6 months in Black Beach until he was released in March 2018 after a police officer admitted to falsely accusing him based on orders from his superiors.

-Several people have been jailed there in the over the 40 years of dictatorship.
+Several people have been jailed there in the over 40 years of dictatorship.
 Among those imprisoned and tortured are many political leaders such as Rafael Upiñalo (Movimiento), Fabián Nsue (UP), Felipe Ondo Obiang (FDR), Martín Puye of Movement for the Self-Determination of Bioko Island (MAIB) or Plácido Micó of the Social Democratic Convergence for Social Democracy (CPDS).

+Human rights activist Joaquín Elo Ayeto has been detained at Black Beach on multiple occasions since 2016.